VirVar-project/Transcriptomics/README.md

 For the visualisation of the data you can use the files in the `R_data` folder on your local computer.

-You will find a detailed description under the [Wiki](https://github.com/VirVar-project/Transcriptomics/wiki) tab on; commonly used UNIX commands, how to login to NeLS, commonly used commands in SAGA, a step-by-step guide on how to run the analysis, a few notes on R and how to use GIT.
+You will find a detailed description under the [Wiki](https://github.com/VirVar-project/Transcriptomics/wiki) tab on:

+1. Commonly used UNIX commands
+2. How to login to NeLS
+3. Commonly used commands in SAGA
+3. A step-by-step guide on how to run the analysis
+4. A few notes on R
+5. How to use GIT.